secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

 We discuss the characteristics of time-decay data and propose best practices for GitLab development to consider in this context.

 Some datasets are subject to strong time-decay effects, in which recent data is accessed far more frequently than older data.
+Another aspect of time-decay is that with time some types of data become less important, which means that we can also move old data to a bit less durable/available storage or even delete them in extreme cases.

-This effect is usually tied to product and/or application semantics and can vary in the degree that older data are accessed and how useful or required older data are to the users or the application.
+Those effects are usually tied to product and/or application semantics and can vary in the degree that older data are accessed and how useful or required older data are to the users or the application.

 Let's first consider entities with no inherent time related bias for their data.
 A record for a user or a project may be equally important and frequently accessed irrelevant to when it was created.
 We can not predict by using a user's `id` or `created_at` how often the related record will be accessed or updated.